bonfireprocessor/bonfireprocessor.github-io/_posts/2018-07-24-bonfire-arty-image-released.markdown

 ![Block Design](/assets/images/block_design.png)

-The Image as configured as follows
+The Image is configured as follows:

 ### Hardware